IT Consultant Jobs in USA with Visa Sponsorship

 Which visa is most realistic for an IT Consultant without going through the H-1B lottery?

 Australian citizens can use the E-3 visa, which has no lottery and processes through consular appointments in weeks.
 Canadian and Mexican nationals may qualify for the TN visa under the NAFTA/USMCA Computer Systems Analyst category, which also bypasses the lottery.
-For everyone else, L-1 intracompany transfers and O-1 extraordinary ability visas are the main non-lottery options, though both have narrower eligibility.
+For everyone else, L-1 visa intracompany transfers and O-1 visa extraordinary ability visas are the main non-lottery options, though both have narrower eligibility.

 Do I need a computer science degree specifically, or will other degrees qualify?